vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 #### Append

-The append function is used to add a new most recent block to the Merkle Patricia Trie.
+The append function is used to add a most recent block to the Merkle Patricia Trie.
 It takes the following arguments:

 - **elf_id**: a hash of the guest binary,
 - **block**: the block header to be added,